All Episodes

 Well, he could cut their pay, but he's not going to cut federal pay.

-But yeah, that's not the point.
+He's not going to, but yeah, that's not the point.

-The point is he's just going to do it by fiat.
+The point is, he's just going to do it by fiat.

-I didn't know that the president single-handedly could determine anybody doing work for the federal government, could have their salaries or their rate of pay changed by him by fiat.
+I didn't know that the president single-handedly could determine anybody doing work for the federal government could have their salaries or their rate of pay changed by him by fiat.

-But apparently, he doesn't care.
+But apparently he doesn't care.

-He just gonna do it anyway.
+He's just going to do it anyway.

 Wanted nine bucks a year ago.